josalvatorre/monorepo-alpha/abacus/genesis/README.md

 ### Requirements

 We need a system to automatically create OCI images and upload them into a public ECR repository for Bazel to consume.
-The ECR repository is public so anybody with access to the code can use its images.
+The ECR repository should be public so that anybody can run our code.

-The system must also manage our [AWS organization][3] and engineer auth.
+The system must also manage our [AWS organization][3] and auth for engineers.
-Engineers should sign in through the [AWS Identity Center][1].
+Engineers should sign in and obtain credentials through the [AWS Identity Center][1].
 Creating a new AWS account should be a matter of code changes.

-Infrastructure should be defined as Terraform code.
+Terraform code should define our infrastructure.
 The deployment should happen in a predefined environment, preferably in a container so that an engineer can develop locally.